sonya-sa/guessing-game/README.md

 ```
 python server.py
 ```
-To run terminal based game:
+To run the terminal-based version of the game:

 ```
 python game.py